Gene Scheer: Operatic librettist

+He's also written the libretto for the opera Intelligence composed by Jake Heggie in 2023.

+Scheer collaborated with Mason Bates for the operatic adaptation of Michael Chabon's 2000 novel The Amazing Adventures of Kavalier & Clay which premiered in 2024 at the Jacobs School of Music, Indiana University Bloomington.
+A substantially revised version opened the Metropolitan Opera's 2025–2026 season.

 Songs and song cycles

 Also a composer in his own right, Scheer has written a number of songs for Renée Fleming, Sylvia McNair, Stephanie Blythe, Jennifer Larmore, Denyce Graves, and Nathan Gunn.

 American Anthem, written by Scheer in 1998, was first performed by Denyce Graves for President Bill Clinton and Hillary Clinton at the Smithsonian Institution, launching President Clinton's “Save America's Treasures” initiative.
 The song was subsequently performed with the United States Army Band and Chorus at the opening ceremonies of the Millennium celebration on the Mall in Washington, D.C.
 Following 9/11, Denyce Graves performed American Anthem on The Oprah Winfrey Show and on Larry King Live.
 In June 2003, Patti LaBelle and Take 6 performed a new arrangement of American Anthem at a concert in Philadelphia, later aired on PBS.
-The song was also performed by Denyce Graves at the January 20, 2005 inauguration of George W. Bush.
+The song was also performed by Denyce Graves at the January 20, 2005, inauguration of George W. Bush.
 In 2007, the documentary filmmaker Ken Burns featured American Anthem (sung by Norah Jones) in the Emmy Award-winning World War II documentary for PBS, The War.
-American Anthems lyrics were referenced and recited by President Joe Biden in his Inaugural Address on January 20, 2021 and revisited it again at the end of his DNC speech symbolically passing the torch of the presidency to Kamala Harris on August 20, 2024.
+American Anthems lyrics were referenced and recited by President Joe Biden in his Inaugural Address on January 20, 2021, and revisited it again at the end of his DNC speech symbolically passing the torch of the presidency to Kamala Harris on August 20, 2024.

 In 2003, Scheer was commissioned to write a choral version of his song Christmas Once More which was performed by the Chicago Symphony Orchestra and Chorus.
-This work was later performed by the Colorado Symphony Orchestra and Chorus.
+This work was later performed by the Colorado Symphony and Chorus.

 Scheer has also collaborated as a lyricist on a number of Jake Heggie song cycles.
 These works include: Pieces of 9/11 – Memories from Houston commissioned by the Houston Grand Opera in 2011; and A Question of Light, commissioned by the Dallas Opera and inspired by works of the Dallas Museum of Art (debuted by Nathan Gunn in Dallas, April 2011).
 In February 2012, the Alexander String Quartet and Joyce DiDonato premiered Camille Claudel: Into the Fire, by Heggie and Scheer, based on the life of the French sculptor Camille Claudel.

 Other Scheer collaborations include the lyrics for Wynton Marsalis’s It Never Goes Away, featured in Mr. Marsalis’s 14-movement Congo Square suite.